-5 to match all SBL regime statistics analysis.
+Generally, no persistence probability range can be identified for which all SBL regime statistics of a FSMC are consistent with those of the HMM analysis.
 This result is true even when seasonal non-stationarity is accounted for.
-The non-Markov behaviour of regime occupation and the fact that aspects of regime transitions such as radiatively-driven turbulence collapse can be simulated by models indicate the need for state-dependent transition probabilities in any explicitly stochastic representation of SBL regime transitions.
+The non-Markov behaviour of regime occupation and the fact that aspects of regime transitions such as radiatively driven turbulence collapse can be simulated by models indicate the need for state-dependent transition probabilities in any explicitly stochastic representation of SBL regime transitions.

-With the exception of the sea-based stations state-dependent transition probabilities conditioned on the bulk Richardson number (Ri_B) exhibit a systematic state-dependent behaviour for wSBL to vSBL.
-Transitions probabilities for turbulence recovery events, on the other hand, demonstrate approximately state-independent characteristics with little consistency across sites.
+With the exception of the sea-based stations, statedependent transition probabilities conditioned on the bulk Richardson number (Ri_B) exhibit a systematic statedependent behaviour for wSBL to vSBL transitions.
+Transition probabilities for turbulence recovery events, on the other hand, demonstrate approximately state-independent characteristics with little consistency across sites.
 The lack of robustness of the conditional transition probabilities and weak dependence of turbulence recovery on Ri_B imply that Ri_B is not an appropriate conditioning variable.

-State-dependent transition probabilities conditioned on stratification, howeverin contrast, demonstrate a systematic state-15 dependent behaviour for both types of transitions across all stations.
-The wSBL to vSBL transition probabilities conditioned on the stratification increase almost linearly up to a threshold while the vSBL to wSBL transition probabilities show a sigmoidal behaviour.
+State-dependent transition probabilities conditioned on stratification, in contrast, demonstrate a systematic statedependent behaviour for both types of transitions across all stations.
+The wSBL to vSBL transition probabilities conditioned on the stratification increase almost linearly up to a threshold, while the vSBL to wSBL transition probabilities show a sigmoidal behaviour.

-A prototype of an explicitly stochastic parameterisation parameterization is developed based on the following foundations.
-The explicitly stochastic parameterisation parameterization uses a new local variable S tracking the SBL regime (wSBL or

-20 vSBL).
-At each time step, the occurrence of a wSBL to vSBL transition is determined randomly using the instantaneous statedependent transition probabilities.
+A prototype of an explicitly stochastic parameterization is developed based on the following foundations.
+The explicitly stochastic parameterization uses a new local variable S tracking the SBL regime (wSBL or vSBL).
+At each time step, the occurrence of a transition is determined randomly using the instantaneous state-dependent transition probabilities.
 If S is determined to be in the vSBL, episodes of enhanced turbulent mixing are added.

-Experiments in an idealised_idealized single column model (SCM) confirm that such an approach provides a reasonable representation of SBL regime dynamics.
-The occurrence of vSBL_VSBL to wSBL transitions is are related to the occurrence of turbulence burstsand lags their occurrence, lagging these slightly.
-The simulated responses of temperatures and wind speeds

-25 due to the enhanced heat and momentum fluxes towards the surface are comparable to observations.
+Experiments in an idealized SCM confirm that such an approach provides a reasonable representation of SBL regime dynamics.
+VSBL to wSBL transitions are related to the occurrence of turbulence bursts, lagging these slightly.
+The simulated responses of temperatures and wind speeds due to the enhanced heat and momentum fluxes towards the surface are comparable to observations.
 For both transitions, simulated recovery times are consistent with the observed distributions.

-We emphasize Emphasizing the fact that the explicitly stochastic parameterisation parameterization presented here is only intended to be a proof of concept.
-The, preliminary results suggest that the parameterisation parameterization has the potential to simulate SBL regime dynamics in weather and climate models.
-The observational information on climatological regime

-- 30 statistics, and event duration distributions (cf. AM19b, AM19c, and the present study) can be used in order to tune the presented explicitly stochastic parameterisation parameterization to generate the appropriate SBL regime variability.
-Due to the fact that event duration distributions and stratification-dependent transition probabilities are similar between the midlatitude tower sites, we believe that the transition process at those stations can be parameterized parameterized independent of the local complexity of the surface conditions (such as surface type, topography etc.).
-Although at DomeC similar stratification-dependent transition probabilities can be obtained, the altitude range used to determine stratification is different than at the other sites, suggesting that a generalised parameterisation generalized parameterization has to take additional local state variables into account.
-Furthermore, even though a systematic behaviour of transition probabilities conditioned on Ri_B across the different tower sites is absent, Ri_B is a coarse approximation to Ri.
-Analyses of other data sets (with higher spatial and temporal resolution) allowing - 5 for better approximations or an estimation of the gradient Ri or Ri-flux are needed to determine if a systematic behaviour is truly absent.
+Emphasizing the fact that the explicitly stochastic parameterization presented here is only intended to be a proof of concept, preliminary results suggest that the parameterization has the potential to simulate SBL regime dynamics in weather and climate models.
+The observational information on climatological regime statistics and event duration distributions (cf. AM19b, AM19c, and the present study) can be used to tune the parameterization to generate the appropriate SBL regime variability.
+Due to the fact that event duration distributions and stratification-dependent transition probabilities are similar between the midlatitude tower sites, we believe that the transition process at those stations can be parameterized independently of the local complexity of the surface conditions (such as surface type or topography).
+Although at DomeC similar stratification-dependent transition probabilities can be obtained, the altitude range used to determine stratification is different than at the other sites, suggesting that a generalized parameterization has to take additional local state variables into account.
+Furthermore, even though a systematic behaviour of transition probabilities conditioned on RiB across the different tower sites is absent, $Ri{\rm B}$ is a coarse approximation to Ri.
+Analyses of other data sets (with higher spatial and temporal resolution) allowing for better approximations or an estimation of the gradient Ri or Ri flux are needed to determine whether a systematic behaviour is truly absent.